What is equity in a business?

 Negative equity example

-Now let us assume that your company’s liabilities increase to $20,000, and the assets remain at $15,000.
+Now let us assume that your liabilities increase to $20,000, and the assets remain at $15,000.
 In this case:

 Equity = $15,000 – 20,000 = $-5,000

-Example of setting an Equity goal
+Example of setting a goal

 Assets = Liabilities + Equity = $15,000 + 35,000 = $50,000

-This means that for you to reach the goal of $35,000 of equity in your business, you will need to have about $50,000 in assets and $15,000 in liabilities.
+This means that for you to reach the goal of $35,000 of equity in your business, you will need to have about $50,000 in company assets and $15,000 in liabilities.

 Equity Financing